[ Open All

 Carol Butera is a Certified Nurse practitioner by profession with extensive experiences in women and infant care.
 Served as a Consultant at International Cahaya Cemerlang where she was responsible for coordinating and participating in medical clinics in Lombok and Bali, Indonesia in order to establish health education programs within the community.
 She developed health care education programs to nurses, midwives and mother's groups within communities in Lombok and Bali.
 She holds a Master degree in Women’s Health Practitioner Program from Seton Hall University in New Jersey, USA.

-Prior to settling down in Malaysia, Grace treasured the memorable times of family postings in Indonesia, Bahrain and East Malaysia with enriching cultures learned and valuable friendships made along the way.
-Born and raised in the Philippines, she graduated with a Bachelor of Science in Business Administration from the University of the Philippines.
+Prior to settling down in Malaysia in 1995, there were the memorable family postings to Indonesia, Bahrain and Labuan (East Malaysia) enriching her on various cultures and valuable friendships along the way.
+Born and raised in the Philippines, Grace graduated with a Bachelor of Science in Business Administration from the University of the Philippines.
 She later pursued her MBA studies at the Ateneo Graduate School of Business while fulfilling a sales career with prestigious membership clubs.
-In her pursuit of humanitarian contribution, Grace co-founded Wadah Malaysia in 2014 and is currently serving as its President and as member of Wadah International Committee.
-Outside her work, her life revolves around her 2 lovely sons, Danial and Rayyan.
+Inspired by how Mrs Anie Djojohadikusumo’s Wadah Titian Harapan has touched and changed lives, Grace co-founded Wadah Malaysia (Pertubuhan Wadah Kuala Lumpur dan Selangor) in 2014 and is currently serving as its President and as member of Wadah International Committee.

 Ian Rose was born in Belfast Northern Ireland 28th April 1958